 It is a day when women are recognised for their achievements without regard to divisions, whether national, ethnic, linguistic, cultural, economic or political.
 In the UK we focus very much on gender pay gap and reduced opportunities.

 Disappointingly such an important day is being used by some corporations purely as a marketing tool.
-For one day a year, a few large corporations suddenly notice and support half the population, then firmly pack the pink banners back in the box and retreat to the safety of the glass ceiling.
+For one day a year, a few large corporations suddenly notice and support half the population.
+Then the pink banners are firmly packed back in the box and retreat to the safety of the glass ceiling.

 I am pleased to say there are organisations who do make an effort to change and truly celebrate and commemorate in the way it is intended.
 I attended two such events in Bristol.